 In other countries, giving gifts between business associates is quite customary.
 Not so much in France.
 It is still acceptable though, but there are plenty of things to consider when you do.
 For example, gifts are generally not exchanged during the first meeting, so don’t make an effort to go all-out, and spend that time and effort instead on preparing yourself.

-Here are some other things you should know about French business etiquette on gift-giving:
+Here are some other things you should know about the business etiquette in France on gift-giving:

 The first thing to consider in communication--in both French business etiquette as well as personal dealings--is the use of titles.
 Unless you are quite familiar with the person, always address a person from work with a “Monsieur” or “Madame”, regardless of position or rank.
 And oh, Mademoiselle is not to be used in any business setting as it could be considered disrespectful.